huaminghuangtw/Evergreen-Notes/Permanent-Notes/resilience.md

 > _[“It's not about how hard you hit.
 It's about how hard you can get hit and keep moving forward.
 How much you can take and keep moving forward.” — Rocky balboa Sylvester Stallone](https://youtu.be/tZUC-uAGLEA)_

+> _“Making progress isn’t always about moving forward.
+Sometimes it’s about bouncing back.
+Progress is not only reflected in the peaks you reach-it’s also visible in the valleys you cross.
+Resilience is a form of growth.” ― Adam Grant, [Hidden Potential: The Science of Achieving Greater Things](https://www.goodreads.com/work/quotes/170223349)_

 > _“Always seek out the seed of triumph in every adversity.” — Og Mandino_

 ---